skanderlahbaiel/AWS-attendance-tracker-mobile/README.md

 # AWS-attendance-tracker-mobile
 This repo is for the mobile application.
 To run the project:
+- Plug your phone and setup your physical emulator
 - cd attendance-tracker
 - run: npm i
 - npm start